True (Spandau Ballet song): Release and commercial performance

-Dagger met with Danny Glass, the head of radio promotion at Chrysalis New York, to discuss distributing the song to stations in the US, and Glass proposed starting with those focused on the Black market so that the fact that the band were all white would initially go unnoticed and not deter the potential audience there.
+Dagger met with Danny Glass, the head of radio promotion at Chrysalis New York, to discuss distributing the song to stations in the US, and Glass proposed starting with those focused on the Black market so that the fact that the band were all white would initially go unnoticed.
 Adult contemporary and pop stations would be next on the list.
-The first chart the song appeared on in Billboard magazine, however, was the Hot 100, the US equivalent of the UK Singles Chart.
+But the first chart the song appeared on in Billboard magazine was the Hot 100, the US equivalent of the UK Singles Chart.
 "True" debuted there at the beginning of August and peaked at number 4 during its 18 weeks there.
 Later in the month it debuted on the magazine's Adult Contemporary chart, where it spent 22 weeks, one of them at number 1.
 Its eight-week run on the magazine's list of the most popular Black Singles in the US began at the end of the month and included a peak position of 76, and the mid-October edition marked the start of four weeks on the Top Tracks rock chart, where it reached number 34.